 Setting up a Super Nintendo can get tricky if you can’t find all of the cables.
 Cables from some other Nintendo consoles will work, but not always.
 Plus, TV sets have changed a lot since the 1990s, and that makes it much more difficult.
 HDTVs don’t necessarily have the same options as vintage TVs.
-So here’s how to hook up a Super Nintendo.
+So here’s how to hook up a Super Nintendo to a modern TV.

 The Super Nintendo was really designed to use composite video or S-Video, like a VCR.
 It shares the same square connector with many other Nintendo consoles, but a cable to use the Wii with HDMI, for example, doesn’t work on an SNES.
 The SNES requires a different, more expensive converter for HDMI.

 How to hook up the Super Nintendo power supply and controllers

 Let’s get the more straightforward part out of the way first.
 If you already know this stuff and just need to connect the TV, feel free to scroll down about five paragraphs.

 The power supply brick plugs into the round connector on the back of the unit.
 The connector is specific to Nintendo, but you can get a semi-universal adapter that works with the SNES, original NES, and Sega Genesis if you lost yours.
 The cost on these adapters has really come down in recent years due to the resurgence in popularity of retro consoles, so it’s easy to get one for under $10 now.

 The connector on the back of the SNES is fragile and can break.
 If all you see is two wires and no plastic, the AC adapter may still work, but won’t be as reliable.

 Cartridges plug into the slot in the top of the unit.
 Never plug or unplug a cartridge with the unit powered on.
 Power off the unit first.